 "Finance its capital improvement program with profits generated in the current year.
-If profits generated in a particular year were not sufficient to cover the costs of all scheduled projects the projects would be deferred or cancelled based on prioritized need."
-2
+If profits generated in a particular year were not sufficient to cover the costs of all

 It is now recognized that this financing model, annual subsidies to the general fund, debt obligations along with the uncontrollable factors cited that capital improvement projects, particularly for the golf courses, have reached a critical stage.